blackfireio/documentation/profiling-cookbooks/profiling-http-via-cli.rst

 ---------------------------------------

-Profiling POST requests, Ajax requests, and API calls can be done via the "Profile all Requests" link in the browser extension.
+Profiling POST requests, Ajax requests, and API calls can be done via the ":ref:`Profile all requests <profiling-all-requests>`" link in the browser extension.

 When profiling from a browser, select "Profile all requests", then "Record!".
 Blackfire will instrument all requests until you click on the "Stop"